 Withdrawals and Refunds

 If you are unable to finish your course, you should speak with your trainer or the VET Program Manager as soon as possible so that Centacare can stop charging you fees.
 Until you officially withdraw, your course fees will continue to accrue.
-You may be eligible for a refund if you have already paid for units which you have not commenced.
+You may be eligible for a refund if you have already paid for units that you have not commenced.

 Centacare Employment and Training must follow the Department of Training and Workforce Development’s Fees and Charges Policy.